-The first rain storm of the season brought a welcome reprieve from the drought, dust and dry grass we have endured for quite awhile here on the Central Coast.
-So that gets us thinking about winter weather gear for Equestrians.
+The first rain storm of the season always brings a welcome reprieve from the dust and dry grass we deal with coming into the fall on the Central Coast.
+The wet and mud a rain storm leaves behind that gets us thinking about winter weather gear for Equestrians.
 Brie, of Riding Warehouse, shares with us up-to-date info on what is available and what works for keeping dry, warm and active while pursuing our riding activities and getting our barn chores done.

 This is the second of two articles about winter riding gear for the Central Coast.
 Check out the first article Central Coast Winter Riding – Apparel.

 Wet and Muddy Conditions Require Waterproof Boots – So Many Options